tdorssers/confparser/README.md

 `confparser.AutoDissector.from_file(filename)`
 Return a new Tree object from matching parser for specified file *filename*.
 Raises *ValueError* when no matching parser is found.

+`confparser.AutoDissector.from_str(string)`
+Return a new Tree object from matching parser for specified string.
+Raises *ValueError* when no matching parser is found.

 `confparser.Tree(parent=None)`
 Subclass of *dict*.
 Return a new Tree object.